-- Intragroup exposure: provides a comprehensive overview of exposure to the parent entity with a special focus on the intragroup RCF agreement. - 2) Liquidity and Funding risk: provides an overview of the evolution of the Bank's deposit base, together with details on the core liquid asset buffer and treasury asset composition over time.
-It also shows Maximum Cumulative Outflow ("MCO") reports showing stressed liquidity positions of two different severities over a range of time horizons from overnight to twelve months, as well as key assumptions that have been used in deriving these positions. - 3) Credit risk: provides details on a portfolio level, covering each of the asset classes of the Bank.
+- 1) Balance sheet overview (Business model and strategy risk): provides an overview of the evolution of the Group's asset and liability portfolios over a period of time. - 2) Capital adequacy: shows the Group's RWA evolution over time and how the Group's capital ratios can be affected by a range of stress and shock scenarios, both idiosyncratic and market-wide stresses.
+It also shows the impact on capital ratios from Revolving Credit Facility ("RCF") utilisation. - 3) Liquidity and Funding risk: provides details on the core liquid asset buffer and treasury asset composition over time.
+It also shows Maximum Cumulative Outflow ("MCO") reports showing stressed liquidity positions of two different severities over a range of time horizons from overnight to twelve months, as well as key assumptions that have been used in deriving these positions. - 4) Credit risk: provides details on a portfolio level, covering each of the asset classes of the Bank.
 Credit risk information is analysed across the credit cycle, covering credit approvals and originations, credit performance on each lending portfolio, broken down by internal classification and borrowers, deteriorating credit performance and changes on classification over the month, with focus on those exposures that are classified as Under Surveillance, and Doubtful exposures and impairment levels, where applicable.
-It also shows the NPL ratio over time, including all its' components and any major changes over the prior month for the Bank. - 4) Market risk: provides details on the Interest Rate Risk in the Banking Book (IRRBB) covering progression of the IRRBB metrics and the repricing gap, credit spread risk, as well as oversight of the level of Foreign Exchange Risk limits (FX risk) monitored by the Bank.
+It also shows the non-performing loans ("NPL") ratio over time, including all its' components and any major changes over the prior month for the Bank.
+Credit risk KRIs for the International Corporate Lending portfolio are also shown in this section. - 5) Market risk: provides details on the IRRBB covering progression of the IRRBB metrics and the repricing gap, as well as oversight of the level of FX Risk limits monitored by the Bank.